May 31, 2019

-A woman’s menstrual cycle can be broken down into a few main phases and each phase has a purpose accompanied by certain symptoms that make it recognizable.
+Your menstrual cycle can be broken down into a few main phases and each phase has a purpose, accompanied by certain symptoms that make it recognizable.

 1. The Menstrual Phase (Days 1-7)

-This phase begins on the first day a woman experiences bleeding.
-The first day of this menstrual phase also marks day one of the follicular phase (days 1-14) which is a process in which a woman's ovaries begin to prepare an egg to be released for ovulation.
+This phase begins on the first day that you experience bleeding.
+The first day of this menstrual phase also marks day one of the follicular phase (days 1-14) which is a process in which the ovaries begin to prepare an egg to be released for ovulation.
 Menstruation (or bleeding) on average lasts between 2-7 days.

 2. Follicular Phase (Day 1-14)

 From the start of your period (day 1) until ovulation, you're in the follicular phase.
 This phase is when the uterine lining has regenerated in preparation for pregnancy or receiving a fertilized egg to be implanted, leading to pregnancy.
 During this phase, the ovaries prepare the egg to be released into the uterus on day 14 (the day of ovulation) by increasing reproductive hormone production.

 4. Luteal Phase (Days 15-28)